More than half of top-performing companies provide total compensation statements to employees (compared to 38% of typical companies).

 A total compensation statement (TCS) is pretty self-explanatory: It’s a document that outlines in detail an employee’s direct and indirect compensation – including all cash income plus the value of all benefits received.
 The total compensation statement is often referred to as a hidden paycheck or a total rewards statement because most employees focus on their net pay and either forget or underestimate the value of their benefits package.

-PayScale’s 2017 Compensation Best Practices Report (CBPR) surveyed 7,700 executives, line of business managers, HR leaders and compensation practitioners at a variety of organizations across sizes and industries, both public and private.
-More than half (53%) of top-performing companies in the current survey provided total compensation statements to their workforce, compared to 38% of typical companies.
-Larger organizations are more likely to provide total compensation statements (51 percent of enterprise, vs. 40 percent of mid-size and 38 percent of small organizations.)
+PayScale’s 2019 Compensation Best Practices Report (CBPR) surveyed 7,700 executives, line of business managers, HR leaders and compensation practitioners at a variety of organizations across sizes and industries, both public and private.
+Nearly half (43%) of top-performing companies in the current survey provided total compensation statements to their workforce, compared to 36% of typical companies.

 A total rewards compensation statement empowers employees by giving them a more in-depth understanding of their compensation, encouraging them to think beyond the dollars and cents of their salaries and helping them understand the total value of their compensation.
 This empowerment can increase engagement and retention, as well as the quality of new hires.

 What should I include in a total compensation statement?